 It is possible to distribute the same signal over the 3GPP bearer service for both type of receptions.

-It is possible to distribute to use encapsulation, media formats and codecs in use are supported by both type of end devices. stationary TVs and mobiles.
+It is possible to distribute encapsulation, media formats and codecs supported by both type of end devices, stationary TVs and mobiles.

-6.6.4 Available Enablers in 3GPP

-6.5.4 Realization Options
+6.6.4 Realization Options

-6.5.4.1 Objective
+6.6.4.1 Objective

 In order to fulfill this use case, service layer architecture is necessary that can distribute content to both, stationary TV as well as mobile devices.
-Instead of the This is shown in Figure 2.
+This is shown in Figure 1.
 Different architecture may now be considered to fulfill the use case.